 If you’re involved in any legal disputes, it’s best not to mention these during your interview.
 Discussing legal matters can complicate your case and may lead the SSA to question your motivations for applying for benefits.

-It’s important to maintain a respectful tone during your interview, even when discussing your healthcare providers.
+Maintaining a respectful tone during your interview is important, even when discussing your healthcare providers.
 Avoid making negative comments about your doctors, therapists, or other medical professionals.
 This may cast doubt on the credibility of their assessments and opinions.
-Instead, focus on explaining the treatments you’ve received and how they’ve impacted your condition.
+Instead, focus on explaining the treatments you’ve received and how they’ve affected your condition.

 If you use any assistive devices such as a cane, wheelchair, or hearing aid, discuss how these devices help you perform daily activities.
-You also want to show that any such assistive devices have been prescribed as “medically necessary” by a doctor.
+You also want to show that a doctor has prescribed any such assistive devices as “medically necessary.”
 Similarly, if you require special arrangements, such as frequent breaks or a modified work schedule, explain these as well.

-In conclusion, being mindful of what not to say during your disability interview with the Social Security Administration can help you avoid common mistakes that may jeopardize your claim.
+Being mindful of what not to say during your disability interview with the Social Security Administration can help you avoid common mistakes that may jeopardize your claim.
 Focus on your medical condition and its impact on your ability to work to increase your chances of a successful claim.
 Remember to be honest, specific, and cooperative during your interview.
-Do not hesitate to seek guidance from a disability attorney or advocate if you need assistance with your claim.
+Seek guidance from a disability attorney or advocate if you need help with your claim.

-When you need legal guidance from a disability expert, talk to a Social Security Disability attorney at Ortiz Law Firm.
-We can help you prepare for your disability interview and get the Social Security Disability benefits you deserve.
+When you need legal guidance from a disability expert, talk to Social Security disability attorney Nick Ortiz and the experienced legal team at the Ortiz Law Firm.
+We can help you prepare for your disability interview and get the Social Security disability benefits you deserve.

+We are based in Florida, but we help claimants nationwide qualify for Social Security disability benefits.
 Contact us to schedule a free case evaluation to discuss your disability claim.
-You can request a free case evaluation by completing our contact form or call us at (888) 321-8131.
-We help claimants in Florida and throughout the United States qualify for Social Security Disability benefits.
+You can request a free case evaluation by completing our contact form or calling us at (888) 321-8131.

 Jacqui